iRNA-COSI/APAeval/summary_workflows/quantification/README.md

 ### Running the summary workflow
 One can use the following command to run the summary workflow from command line:
 ```
-nextflow run main.nf -profile docker
+nextflow run main.nf -profile docker -c infiles.config
 ```
-This reads the parameters from the [nextflow.config][nextflow-config] file.
+This reads the parameters from the [nextflow.config][nextflow-config] file and the specified [infiles.config][infiles-config], where the latter override any parameters of the same name in the nextflow.config.

 ## Notes on running the workflow